ChristophP/redux-elm-subscriptions/README.md

 As long as yo make sure that your functions return functions to unsubscribe, everything should be handled automatically for you.

+## What not to use it for?

+This lib was build to listen events which happen outside the scope of your app.
+Don't use it for one-time things are things that involve performing other work.
+Those will be better server by a library like [redux-loop](https://redux-loop.js.org/).
+Examples that are not subscriptions but effects include:

+- making http requests
+- setting a one-time timeout (although setting an interval would be a subscription)
+- reading from the localStorage

 ## How does it work?